Collective Man: Fictional character biography

-The five Tao-Yu brothers were born in Wuhan, China.
-The Collective Man was first seen in the Grandmaster's contest, in which various international superheroes fought one another, as the proxies of either the Grandmaster or his unknown opponent (actually Death).
-The Collective Man was teamed with Storm and Shamrock (all unknowingly proxies of Death in the conflict) in battle against the Grandmaster's proxies Captain America, Sasquatch and Blitzkrieger; their battle was ended when Shamrock claimed the prize.
+The five Tao-Yu brothers are Chinese farmers who were taken into government custody after their mutant abilities manifested and trained to be government agents.
+The Collective Man is first seen in the Grandmaster's contest, in which various international superheroes battle as the proxies of either the Grandmaster or his opponent Death.
+The Collective Man is teamed with Storm and Shamrock (all unknowingly proxies of Death) in battle against the Grandmaster's proxies Captain America, Sasquatch and Blitzkrieger; their battle ends when Shamrock claims the prize.

-Some time after the contest, the Collective Man fought the Hulk.
-At some point, the brothers' power decreased so that they only possessed the abilities of five men as the Collective Man.
-Later, when their superiors in the Chinese military prevented them from visiting their dying mother, Mary, the brothers rebelled and fought the god Ho-Ti, who was apparently working with the government.
-The brothers left the battle one by one to be at their dying mother's side.
-The Tao-Yu brother Ho remained to fight the god, but Ho-Ti, seeing the battle was both sad and futile, willingly departed.
-After the brothers discovered how China had mistreated their other mutant citizens, the Collective Man was later seen as a member of the Chinese revolutionary group 3-Peace alongside the Jade Dragon and Nuwa.
-They teamed with X-Force to fight the Mutant Liberation Front and the nationalistic China Force.
+Some time after the contest, the Collective Man battles the Hulk.
+At some point, the brothers' power decrease so that they only possess the abilities of five men as the Collective Man.
+When their superiors in the Chinese military prevent them from visiting their dying mother, Mary, the brothers rebel and battle the god Ho-Ti, who is apparently working with the government.
+However, Ho-Ti sees the futility of the battle and surrendered.
+After the brothers discover how China has mistreated mutants, they join the revolutionary group 3-Peace to fight the Mutant Liberation Front and the nationalistic China Force.